mdkraemer/gp-personality/README.md

 ### Approach Without the *renv* Package

-1. If you attempted the *renv* approach first, run `renv::deactivate()` and delete all files in the superordinate folder (where the R-Project is).
+1. If you attempted the *renv* approach first, run `renv::deactivate()` and delete all files in the superordinate folder (where the R-Project is) except for the one listed below and the subfolders *data* and *scripts*.
+If not, download the following files:
-2. Download the following files to the superordinate folder:
     + *gp-personality.Rproj*: All paths are defined in relation to the R-Project
     + *gp-manuscript-papaja.Rmd*: The main R markdown script that renders the final PDF manuscript
     + *gp-manuscript-papaja-appendix.Rmd*: Additional R markdown script that renders the supplemental materials (executed from the main script)